OpenSourceBrain/GSoC_2021_OSB_NWB/README.md

 ### How to use

-The data can be converted with the following command:
+The data can be converted by running the following command while in the src directory:

 ```python
 python goodman_to_nwb_conversion.py